 Members can watch the video by logging in and revisiting this webpage.

 Dr Helen Fry has written and edited over twenty-five books.
 Her works cover the social history of the Second World War including: British Intelligence and the secret war; spies and espionage; and MI9 escape and evasion.
 She is the leading expert on the 'secret listeners' at special eavesdropping sites by British intelligence in World War Two.
 Helen has been at the forefront of widespread coverage and in-depth research of the greatest intelligence deception of the war — the bugging of Hitler’s Generals at Trent Park, North London.

 Helen is recognised as the official biographer of MI6 spymaster, Colonel Thomas Joseph Kendrick.
 She has also written extensively about the 10,000 Germans who fought for Britain in the Second World War.
 Helen has also been involved in a number of documentaries – including David Jason’s Secret Service for Channel 5 and Spying on Hitler's Army for Channel 4.
 She has conducted advisory work for TV and drama, and has covered the major D-Day commemorations in live BBC broadcasts in Normandy.
 She appears regularly in media interviews and podcasts.
 Helen is an Honorary Research Fellow at the Department of Hebrew and Jewish Studies at University College London, an Honorary Member of The Association of Jewish Refugees and an ambassador for the Museum of Military Intelligence.

-The webinar will be moderated by Professor Beatrice Heuser, Senior Associate Fellow, RUSI and Professor of International Relations, University of Glasgow.
+The webinar was moderated by Professor Beatrice Heuser, Senior Associate Fellow, RUSI and Professor of International Relations, University of Glasgow.